 into types.
 And, you might think that the deuteranomalous trichromat

-case provides an example where they do create subtypes
+case provides an example where they do create subtypes in

-response to a discovery of a diversity in potential realizers
+response to a discovery of a diversity in potential realizers.

 But, here is where the lack of clarity in the case comes in.
 It is